niekvleeuwen/website/content/posts/analyzing-data-of-six-month-southeast-asia-trip/index.md

             user.json
 ```

-### GPS pings
+### Data cleaning and exploration

 The location data contains only three fields: latitude, longitude and the timestamp.
 The first thing I noticed during the cleaning of the data: there are a lot of duplicates in the export.
 The original data contains 10.051 rows.
-After removing the duplicate rows, there were 6.457 rows left.
-Since our trip lasted exactly 180 days, this averages out to ~35 pings per day.
+After removing duplicate rows, there were 6.457 rows left.
+Since our trip lasted exactly 180 days, this averages out to ~36 pings per day.

 {{< chart >}}
 type: 'line',
 data: {
   labels: ['2023-10-22','2023-10-23','2023-10-24','2023-10-25','2023-10-26','2023-10-27','2023-10-28','2023-10-29','2023-10-30','2023-10-31','2023-11-01','2023-11-02','2023-11-03','2023-11-04','2023-11-05','2023-11-06','2023-11-07','2023-11-08','2023-11-09','2023-11-10','2023-11-11','2023-11-12','2023-11-13','2023-11-14','2023-11-15','2023-11-16','2023-11-17','2023-11-18','2023-11-19','2023-11-20','2023-11-21','2023-11-22','2023-11-23','2023-11-24','2023-11-25','2023-11-26','2023-11-27','2023-11-28','2023-11-29','2023-11-30','2023-12-01','2023-12-02','2023-12-03','2023-12-04','2023-12-05','2023-12-06','2023-12-07','2023-12-08','2023-12-09','2023-12-10','2023-12-11','2023-12-12','2023-12-13','2023-12-14','2023-12-15','2023-12-16','2023-12-17','2023-12-18','2023-12-19','2023-12-20','2023-12-21','2023-12-22','2023-12-23','2023-12-24','2023-12-25','2023-12-26','2023-12-27','2023-12-28','2023-12-29','2023-12-30','2023-12-31','2024-01-01','2024-01-02','2024-01-03','2024-01-04','2024-01-05','2024-01-06','2024-01-07','2024-01-08','2024-01-09','2024-01-10','2024-01-11','2024-01-12','2024-01-13','2024-01-14','2024-01-15','2024-01-16','2024-01-17','2024-01-18','2024-01-19','2024-01-20','2024-01-21','2024-01-22','2024-01-23','2024-01-24','2024-01-25','2024-01-26','2024-01-27','2024-01-28','2024-01-29','2024-01-30','2024-01-31','2024-02-01','2024-02-02','2024-02-03','2024-02-04','2024-02-05','2024-02-06','2024-02-07','2024-02-08','2024-02-09','2024-02-10','2024-02-11','2024-02-12','2024-02-13','2024-02-14','2024-02-15','2024-02-16','2024-02-17','2024-02-18','2024-02-19','2024-02-20','2024-02-21','2024-02-22','2024-02-23','2024-02-24','2024-02-25','2024-02-26','2024-02-27','2024-02-28','2024-02-29','2024-03-01','2024-03-02','2024-03-03','2024-03-04','2024-03-05','2024-03-06','2024-03-07','2024-03-08','2024-03-09','2024-03-10','2024-03-11','2024-03-12','2024-03-13','2024-03-14','2024-03-15','2024-03-16','2024-03-17','2024-03-18','2024-03-19','2024-03-20','2024-03-21','2024-03-22','2024-03-23','2024-03-24','2024-03-25','2024-03-26','2024-03-27','2024-03-28','2024-03-29','2024-03-30','2024-03-31','2024-04-01','2024-04-02','2024-04-03','2024-04-04','2024-04-05','2024-04-06','2024-04-07','2024-04-08','2024-04-09','2024-04-10','2024-04-11','2024-04-12','2024-04-13','2024-04-14','2024-04-15','2024-04-16','2024-04-17','2024-04-18'],
   datasets: [{
-    label: 'GPS Pings by Polarsteps',
+    label: 'Location Pings by Polarsteps',
     data: [73,40,29,74,90,22,41,43,76,91,39,31,53,15,22,41,52,57,17,33,38,7,32,31,17,36,26,25,13,17,31,32,45,22,55,10,69,8,45,15,26,21,37,35,70,54,7,51,32,36,18,9,39,11,23,38,33,21,41,25,17,49,13,72,12,6,31,38,13,73,18,29,8,72,64,38,65,53,144,21,23,23,67,60,66,49,35,119,58,71,52,96,17,21,62,17,66,50,10,41,27,23,26,31,13,1,26,35,53,18,35,39,72,10,5,72,57,31,9,64,9,40,39,36,17,66,22,51,26,43,18,38,43,17,61,57,16,39,27,28,32,3,26,14,38,33,71,27,18,37,34,42,48,28,54,49,10,9,31,13,24,27,29,53,31,16,66,8,5,51,16,34,17,37,10,34,19,21,3,20],
     tension: 0.2
   }]
 }
 {{< /chart >}}

-Interestingly, the number of pings per day fluctuates quite a lot, with a low of just 1 and a peak of 144.
-The day with the most pings was one of the longest travel days, while the day with the lowest number of pings was a relaxed day on a Philippine island (without cell service, so the phone was in our hut the whole day).
-It seems like the number of GPS pings send to the server depends on how much the phone is moving around, which of course makes sense.
-This is also supported by calculating the correlation coefficient between the number of GPS pings and if we were traveling that day (yes=1, no=0), which results in a positive correlation (`0.46`).
+Interestingly, the number of pings per day fluctuated quite a lot, with a low of just 1 and a peak of 144.
+The day with the most pings was one of the longest travel days over land, while the day with the lowest number of pings was a relaxed day on a Philippine island (without cell service or wifi).
+Since Polarsteps [states](https://support.polarsteps.com/article/80-how-does-the-travel-tracker-work-does-it-use-gps#How-does-the-Travel-Tracker-work-on-iOS-BnPoN) that the tracker mostly uses WiFi and cellular signals to determine the location, this makes sense.

-### Distance traveled
+### Data analysis

-By calculating the distance to each previous point, it was possible to analyze the number of kilometers traveled.
+Calculating the distance to each previous point made it possible to analyze the number of kilometers traveled.

 {{< chart >}}
 type: 'line',
 data: {
   labels: ['2023-10-22','2023-10-23','2023-10-24','2023-10-25','2023-10-26','2023-10-27','2023-10-28','2023-10-29','2023-10-30','2023-10-31','2023-11-01','2023-11-02','2023-11-03','2023-11-04','2023-11-05','2023-11-06','2023-11-07','2023-11-08','2023-11-09','2023-11-10','2023-11-11','2023-11-12','2023-11-13','2023-11-14','2023-11-15','2023-11-16','2023-11-17','2023-11-18','2023-11-19','2023-11-20','2023-11-21','2023-11-22','2023-11-23','2023-11-24','2023-11-25','2023-11-26','2023-11-27','2023-11-28','2023-11-29','2023-11-30','2023-12-01','2023-12-02','2023-12-03','2023-12-04','2023-12-05','2023-12-06','2023-12-07','2023-12-08','2023-12-09','2023-12-10','2023-12-11','2023-12-12','2023-12-13','2023-12-14','2023-12-15','2023-12-16','2023-12-17','2023-12-18','2023-12-19','2023-12-20','2023-12-21','2023-12-22','2023-12-23','2023-12-24','2023-12-25','2023-12-26','2023-12-27','2023-12-28','2023-12-29','2023-12-30','2023-12-31','2024-01-01','2024-01-02','2024-01-03','2024-01-04','2024-01-05','2024-01-06','2024-01-07','2024-01-08','2024-01-09','2024-01-10','2024-01-11','2024-01-12','2024-01-13','2024-01-14','2024-01-15','2024-01-16','2024-01-17','2024-01-18','2024-01-19','2024-01-20','2024-01-21','2024-01-22','2024-01-23','2024-01-24','2024-01-25','2024-01-26','2024-01-27','2024-01-28','2024-01-29','2024-01-30','2024-01-31','2024-02-01','2024-02-02','2024-02-03','2024-02-04','2024-02-05','2024-02-06','2024-02-07','2024-02-08','2024-02-09','2024-02-10','2024-02-11','2024-02-12','2024-02-13','2024-02-14','2024-02-15','2024-02-16','2024-02-17','2024-02-18','2024-02-19','2024-02-20','2024-02-21','2024-02-22','2024-02-23','2024-02-24','2024-02-25','2024-02-26','2024-02-27','2024-02-28','2024-02-29','2024-03-01','2024-03-02','2024-03-03','2024-03-04','2024-03-05','2024-03-06','2024-03-07','2024-03-08','2024-03-09','2024-03-10','2024-03-11','2024-03-12','2024-03-13','2024-03-14','2024-03-15','2024-03-16','2024-03-17','2024-03-18','2024-03-19','2024-03-20','2024-03-21','2024-03-22','2024-03-23','2024-03-24','2024-03-25','2024-03-26','2024-03-27','2024-03-28','2024-03-29','2024-03-30','2024-03-31','2024-04-01','2024-04-02','2024-04-03','2024-04-04','2024-04-05','2024-04-06','2024-04-07','2024-04-08','2024-04-09','2024-04-10','2024-04-11','2024-04-12','2024-04-13','2024-04-14','2024-04-15','2024-04-16','2024-04-17','2024-04-18'],
   datasets: [{
-    label: 'Distance traveled per day',
+    label: 'Distance traveled (KM)',
     data: [10747.895528829999,1461.9733498512526,16.762451794912394,18.928990762615094,269.2993970802579,343.1809273045774,36.98158351836697,70.80714680950051,205.6239462652507,156.8346776035969,45.46110035449122,97.52135656151383,74.4002400269435,76.70414811894764,10.331241228330803,69.4276318359055,4.106649227408652,1283.4107100236258,19.084840970682947,35.8549899470424,47.77153670623346,3.712090761288526,37.514836898311174,38.607337747540875,12.282768444443155,59.60275163015416,4.96477241717054,18.85781206405386,10.112205554732494,13.286732509087297,38.19236208279275,12.540645988739392,37.83190014501344,12.479702453904284,259.66889034855427,78.36730811344879,270.8185459945203,4.512633405943021,121.66336250451421,9.42401398887085,62.393717332604076,1.845400372420643,94.46746286032483,47.6097424660344,320.6755740124581,185.1577563208771,1.173157293333927,119.93589617201562,50.84545849077375,43.62351705650337,11.803094331056771,5.274451078854902,160.0194849543034,3.674621041317423,27.022303104109696,154.75261362362167,24.073791521986163,22.144808916749525,82.3187472559763,35.05198612056458,5.4130462338689975,177.22040119053344,8.795185996518484,57.41053409654539,15.664801624493856,2.7688740527193696,53.22670995289714,138.98820852872922,8.052594046873622,241.49975645341067,28.60010844202231,1260.0269549788684,4.900863088979226,154.7105548254611,184.4551197739918,79.26049575905975,148.50440018252243,89.07304586204232,602.8751715114961,5.305190727860375,14.500157324487217,18.044017825517354,138.399892532118,204.59880935332117,175.40377553127485,346.8445369650199,8.140028136096902,383.56945635714555,81.3980905571808,84.50083990205238,76.25301149860822,282.22906630497374,1.294123317403984,14.17711388584957,296.4632666696681,4.34085093074429,187.93043587221558,162.56571162447855,6.26040312498425,1809.8754520138025,327.40297680646984,2.3120397987199035,46.466680282337286,76.42973126975595,24.692157074405987,0.0012906501934770343,66.3502668714326,46.384927002052926,136.83702826232954,20.046975469219262,124.71388384650706,602.5014195876549,139.13925968332975,4.204944442991229,1.335513063639041,136.96038331919394,87.8747174496085,25.963375923724264,3.7319562309652614,147.5331531226933,7.84723835801103,31.958283684979314,131.82857757390198,98.12072249312261,11.327250013447935,126.91416651715939,7.802568634306159,87.24435801270484,14.828295063858677,126.39103272167063,15.366166363494893,281.5085885123079,46.02084220081844,10.501707154758186,127.95021174644171,133.6334515243283,8.944083503970338,3440.801828111184,20.51387389927436,23.775224904144885,7.955009743697767,0.01112784220516215,28.665004609974897,6.593121425182266,41.607826365536184,36.76138293441446,164.66731189042784,35.78820972173749,10.990431029699513,56.47429356330707,93.12269128544379,23.69467015937455,57.541309714140404,162.9955763681446,323.8132211801247,78.46879285971625,5.059704829043846,5.714618082601092,12.2091748148914,29.185770923349526,27.88889628885878,7.715671148786002,23.817229729186813,79.99811152170987,18.116409658563676,7.801591797771444,125.49615377476377,3.542513175327469,2.826448020555566,78.39918924201088,5.6477962842663105,128.11744654582654,5.872366627186814,36.62830452388036,13.060654555204756,38.19140584394922,5.96984437198702,33.86426332191223,12204.798883512354,11.444678071594824],
     tension: 0.2
   }]
+},
+options: {
+  plugins: {
+    title: {
+      display: true,
+      text: 'Distance traveled per day',
+    }
+  }
 }
 {{< /chart >}}